Congressional Art Competition

 The following is a summary of the Congressional Art Competition rules:

 Artwork entered in the contest may be no larger than 26 inches high, 26 inches wide, and 4 inches in depth and not weigh more than 15 pounds (even when framed).
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.
-Please note that these are the new 2017 dimensions requirements.

 Accepted mediums for the two-dimensional artwork are as follows: